-Lake Mead has over 700 miles of shoreline and a beautiful reservoir for boaters, swimmers, and anglers to explore!
-But Lake Mead offers visitors much more!
-The surrounding desert delights hikers, wildlife watchers, and photographers with a fantastic diversity of desert plants and animals, and dramatic desert scenery.
+This recreation area provides scenic vistas of Lake Mead and Lake Mohave with more than 700 miles of shoreline and a beautiful reservoir for boaters, swimmers, and anglers to explore.
+The surrounding desert features nine wilderness areas and isolated backcountry with a fantastic diversity of desert plants and animals and dramatic desert scenery.

 MOJAVE GEMS: ST THOMAS COVE I love ghost towns.
 Not the ones with live music, burger joints, and kitchy souvenir shops.
 No, I prefer the real ghost towns; quiet, desolate, devoid of human activity but filled with human history.
 I love wandering around the abandoned buildings, peeking into empty rooms,…